cheatsnake/shadify/README.md

 <p align="center"><img src="./images/minesweeper.png" alt="Minesweeper"/></p>

-[Minesweeper](<https://en.wikipedia.org/wiki/Minesweeper_(video_game)>) – a computer puzzle game in which the playing field is divided into adjacent cells, some of which are "mined"; the number of "mined" cells is known.
+[Minesweeper](<https://en.wikipedia.org/wiki/Minesweeper_(video_game)>) – a computer puzzle game in which the playing field is divided into adjacent cells, some of which are mined.
+The number of mined cells is known.
 The goal of the game is to open all the cells that do not contain mines.
 This game has become quite popular among Windows users, since it was pre-installed by default on older versions of that OS.

 -   Generating a random field